 2. Do you have a favourite theatre memory at the SBW Stables Theatre?

 My favourite memory of the SBW Stables Theatre was seeing my work performed for the first time as part of ATYP’s Intersection production.
 I could have been on the red carpet at the Oscars.
 I’d never felt so validated as an artist before, which I think we all like to pretend we don’t need, but it really made a huge difference to me as a young person setting out in this new field.

 3. Why do you love theatre, and in particular, new Australian theatre?

 I love theatre because of the shared experience of it.
 Not only am I feeling everything along with the rest of the audience, but with the actors too, in real time.
 We’re all in it together.
 With new Australian works, that experience is all the more heightened, because it’s like it’s happening for the first time.
 We are the pioneers, pushing out into new waters; maybe we’ll find gold, or at the very least, maybe we’ll get to say “We tried over here, let’s look that way instead.”

 4. Why do you think it’s so important to support new Australian stories through Griffin Theatre Company?

 Because otherwise the greatest playwrights of our age will have to go work in banks and marketing, and who knows what secrets may die with them.

-If you, like Grace, are passionate about new Australian writing, consider supporting Griffin this End of Financial Year.
+If you, like Grace, are passionate about new Australian writing, consider supporting Griffin.
 More than ever, Griffin needs your star power to keep our stories shining.